RaspberryPiFoundation/sense-hat-curriculum/en-GB/rainbow/Rainbow Predictor - notes.md

 ---
-title: Sense HAT Rainbow Predictor — Volunteer Notes
+title: Rainbow Predictor — Volunteer Notes
 ---

 #Introduction:
-In this project, children will learn how to use the Sense HAT sensors to detect the weather and show a rainbow when it's warm and humid.
+In this project, children will learn how to use the Sense HAT sensors to detect the weather, and display a rainbow using the LED matrix when it's warm and humid.

 #Online Resources

-__This project uses Python 3.__ We recommend using [trinket](https://trinket.io/) to write Python online.
+__This project uses Python 3.__ We recommend using [Trinket](https://trinket.io/) to write Python online.
 This project contains the following Trinkets:

 + [Starter Trinket -- jumpto.cc/rainbow-go](http://jumpto.cc/rainbow-go)